SV Dynamo: Olympics

 Athletes of SV Dynamo won approximately 215 Olympic medals in a 37 years period.
-A review by SV Dynamo leaders after the 1972 Summer Olympics in Munich found that athletes of SV Dynamo won so many medals that the sports association would have been placed on a ninth to tenth place on the unofficial list if the sports association had been a national team.
+A review by SV Dynamo leaders after the 1972 Summer Olympics in Munich found that athletes of SV Dynamo won so many medals for East Germany that the sports association would have been placed on a ninth to tenth place on the unofficial list if the sports association had been a national team.

 World championships

 Athletes of SV Dynamo won approximately 324 World Cup medals in a 37 years period.

 The SV Dynamo won more World champion titles than hundreds of other nations (2008).
 The rowers won the most titles.

 European championships

 Athletes of SV Dynamo won approximately 182 European titles.

 Championships

 Athletes of SV Dynamo won altogether 2,187 titles in 35 sport-sections over a 37-year period.
 With 280,000 members, it is not surprising that the SV Dynamo multi-sport club has won many championships in East Germany, so that a separate category should be needed.